Solar System¶

 Solar cells are very tricky to solder to.

-The solution - Solar System
+The solution - Solar System!

-That is this PCB:
+This is the PCB:

-The 3-cell jig:
+The 3-cell jig

-The center piece:
+The center piece

-The whole thing assembled together:
+The whole thing assembled together

 The orientation of the 3-cell jig PCB is critical.